How to Study in Seoul for International Students

 When it comes to the choices that are available, Seoul currently has 39 universities, from which 9 universities are a part of the public sector and 30 universities are private institutions.

 Suppose you’re not just looking for any school but a well-performing school.
-In that case, the top universities in Seoul you should definitely check out are Seoul National University, Yonsei University, and Sungkyunkwan University.
+In that case, the top universities in Seoul you should definitely check out are Seoul National University, Yonsei University, and Korea University.

 Being able to study in Seoul as an international student starts with planning ahead of time, as the process of researching your institution, filling out forms, and completing your paperwork can take a vast amount of time.
 In this article, you will find out the application process to study in Seoul, along with information on tuition, language requirements, and visa applications.
 So, let’s dig in!